krutikabapat/krutikabapat.github.io/_posts/2019-12-22-Learn-CUDA-Programming-using-Google-Colab.md

 4. The point of CUDA is to make us enable to write compatible massive parallel codes for SIMD architectures.

 We will learn more about CUDA programming in the next blog post.
-The full code of the above is available at [CUDA Programming PART1](https://github.com/krutikabapat/CUDA_Programming)
+The full code of the above is available at [CUDA Programming PART1](https://github.com/krutikabapat/CUDA_Programming).
+Share your feedback and kindly reach out for any queries.

 ## References: